-Tips for Finding a Career that Allows You to Give Back
+Tips for Finding a Career that Gives Back to Society

 Tis the season of giving, right?
 Americans are giving more than ever as the economy has improved and individuals realize the many benefits of giving.
-In 2014, Americans donated $358.38 billion, which was up more than seven percent from the year before.
 Through giving back, you not only help someone else or a cause in need; you can also help yourself.
 Philanthropic work can alleviate stress and provide someone with a sense of worth and community.
 According to the Cleveland Clinic, it can benefit you health-wise as well.
 Some of the health benefits of giving including lower blood pressure, reduced risk of depression, and overall longevity.

 If you love to help people and want to incorporate service into your job, there are plenty of options available to you.
 Before you start to look into the types of careers available, it might be advantageous to review what you want out of a job to begin with.
 The UK’s National Career Service has a free self-assessment test that can help you understand what skills you have and the type of environment you’re most comfortable with.
 Then you can do some research on various careers to see what a typical day is like and what some of the required skills are to perform the job accurately.